High Holy Days

 Since its founding in 1985, Bet Ha’am has committed to being a house of worship where all feel welcome.
 We invite you to join us for any Bet Ha’am service or event, including High Holy Day worship.
 There is no charge to join us and no tickets.
 We hope that you–Jewish or non-Jewish, Mainer or guest visiting from away–will join us at this time of community celebration.

 We rely on volunteer and financial support from all to ensure the strength of our synagogue community.
 We anticipate that those who join us for High Holy Day services, for whatever reason, will recognize the importance of supporting our community so that we are here in future years.
 Our membership is based on the ability to pay, so that everyone can afford to join.
-If you are not ready to join, we would be grateful for your support of the Rabbi’s Discretionary Fund or our annual fund.
+If you are not ready to join, there will be an option to make a donation when you register for services, or you may send your support to the Rabbi’s Discretionary Fund or our annual fund.

 This solemn day begins with Kol Nidre.
 We hold both a family and traditional service in the morning, and continue our worship in the afternoon with a service for meditation and healing, study sessions, Yizkor, and Neilah.
 We break-the-fast with a community potluck.

-Simchat Torah and Consecration take place a week after Sukkot.
+Erev Simchat Torah and Consecration take place a week after Sukkot.
 For the Simchat Torah service, we read the end of the Torah and the beginning, then dance to the music of the Casco Bay Tummlers.
 At the end of the evening, children who are new to the religious school are blessed for the start of their religious education.
+Join us this year for an online performance by the Tummlers on Friday, October 9 at 6:00 PM.
+The service will conclude with a Kaddish minyan.